almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 ### Heard that PHP (Pre-Hypertext Processor) was a dying language.
 Should I still learn it?

 While usage of PHP has declined, it will still be around for a while.
-Content Management Systems including WordPress and Drupal use it.
+Content Management Systems (CMS) including WordPress and Drupal use it.
 In addition, most web hosting providers support it without an additional charge.
 There is no licensing cost to use PHP, so beginner programmers and businesses that have limited budgets use it for their websites to save money.
 Frameworks such as Laravel, CakePHP, and Symfony